sympodius/haiverin.scot/content/tech/beat-time/index.md

 I was always rather taken with the idea of *.beat time* (which happened to be introduced just as I got the Internet in 1998), and I was a little disappointed that it didn't take off.
 I remember it being used on a few sites back then, and in some chatting apps, but it never really became mainstream.

 Yet, this problem still exists.
 I still chat with people all over the world, and I still find it hard to coordinate meeting times.
 The *.beat time* concept still seems like a pretty good solution to me.
 I suppose if the might of Swatch couldn't make it happen, I probably won't succeed; but I'd still like to keep the concept alive.
 As such, I've added the current *.beat time* below.
 You can keep this window in view and check *.beats* whenever you like.
 And if you want to set up a meeting with someone using *.beat time*, then you can use the little converter I've coded up alongside it.
-I've got the current Coordinated Universal Time (UTC/GMT) there as well so that you can work things out according to your local time.
+I've also included the current Coordinated Universal Time (UTC) and your local time so that you can work things out more easily.
 There are some smartwatch apps around that will display *.beat time* as well.
 Check your app store.

 {{< center >}}<span style="font-size: x-large;">current <em>.beat time</em> is <strong>{{< beat-time >}}</strong></span>{{</ center >}}

-<span style="font-size: large;">current <em>UTC</em> is <strong>{{< utc-time >}}</strong></span>
+<span style="font-size: large;">current <em>UTC (Coordinated Universal Time)</em> is <strong>{{< utc-time >}}</strong></span>

+<span style="font-size: large;">current <em>{{< local-time-zone >}}</em> is <strong>{{< local-time >}}</strong></span>

 {{< beat-time-converter >}}